-12.0Relay Controlled Auxiliary Lighting Circuits

-This is a practical task.
+11.0 Relay Controlled Auxiliary Lighting Circuits Key Learning Points • Lighting circuits constructed to industry recommended circuit diagram format only Practical Task This is a practical task.
 Please refer to your instructor for additional information, which is available from the automotive technical manuals.

-13.0 To Connect a Trailer Light Assembly

-14.0Diagram of Basic Standard Circuits

-This is a practical task.
+12.0 To Connect a Trailer Light Assembly Practical Task This is a practical task.
+Please refer to your instructor.
+13.0 Diagram of Basic Standard Circuits Key Learning Points • Source manufacturer's wiring diagrams and from the overall diagrams identify and draw individual circuit layouts.
+Practical Task This is a practical task.
 Please refer to your instructor for additional information, which is available from the automotive technical manuals.
 Examples of in section 10.1.

-15.0The Term 'BUS' as Used in Automotive Electrical Systems
+14.0 The Term 'BUS' as Used in Automotive Electrical Systems